How to Build monday.com Apps

 Every request to an app backend by Monday platform also contains a JSON web token singed by the apps Signing Secret that should be verified to prevent fraud requests by third parties.
 It also includes a short-lived API key to use the Monday API when processing this request.
 When invoking custom triggers webhooks, you also have to use your apps Signing Secret for the platform to validate if it’s a legitimate request.

-How to Build a Monday.com App
+How to Build a monday.com App

 First of all, you will need a Monday account.
 Even a free Developer account is enough, and you can sign up for it here.

-The apps screen is the main point of apps configuration.
-You can make the app public or add it only to your account under the Manage section.
-It also allows adding collaborators that will be able to edit and use the app, managing OAuth scopes and permissions, and finally add and edit features of your app.
+It also allows adding collaborators that will be able to edit and use the app, managing OAuth scopes and permissions,

-Install an app to your account by clicking the button in the Install section.
+Install an app to your account by clicking the button in the Install

 Building Monday Integration App